Prag8855/aab/content/guides/fiktionsbescheinigung.md

 There are 4 variants of the *Fiktionsbescheinigung*:[^2]

 - **§81 Abs.
 4 AufenthG**
-    If you have a [residence permit](/glossary/Aufenthaltstitel), and you want to renew it or get another residence permit.
+    If you have a [residence permit](/glossary/Aufenthaltstitel) or a [[National Visa]], and you want to renew it or get another residence permit.
 It allows you to travel outside of Germany.
 - **§81 Abs.
 3 Satz 1 AufenthG**
     If have no residence permit, and you applied for a residence permit on time.
 It does not allow you to travel outside of Germany.[^14]
 - **§81 Abs.
 3 Satz 2 AufenthG**